taneekpet/taneekpet.github.io/_posts/2021-07-01-golang-interface-nil.md

 func main() {
   var ptr *int
-  log.Printf("%v", testNil(ptr)) // this return false, but I expected it to be true }
+  log.Printf("%v", testNil(ptr)) // this return false, but I expect it to be true }
 ```